 Students who enroll in the various vocational programs possess a wide range of general educational skills.
-In order that this range may be reduced special courses in basic mathematics and English are required for students whose basic educational skills are lowest.
-Students who are required to take these courses are those who score lowest on a standardized test or those referred by the instructor of the program.
+In order that this range may be reduced, special courses in basic mathematics and English are required for students whose basic educational skills are low.
+Students who are required to take these courses are those who score low on a standardized test or those referred by the instructor of the program.

-AUTO MECHANICS

-(Terminal Program) Advisor: Mr. Armstrong Weston
+AUTO MECHANICS (Terminal Program)

 A regular program of auto mechanics offered for students above high school age.
-A course of study consisting of the training of students in the various techniques of automotive tools and equipments.
-Related studies include: mathematics, blue printing reading, natural and social science, English, contracts and specifications and shop and management as related to the Auto Mechanics trade.
+A course of study consisting of the training of students in the various techniques of automotive tools and equipment.
+Related studies include: mathematics, blue print reading, natural and social science, English, contracts and specifications, and shop safety and management as related to the Auto Mechanics trade.